 Let’s talk about Rome, Italy.
 Perfect pasta, magnificent architecture and deep, uncompromising, blow your brains out d&b.
 Sounds good, right?

-Coming in thick and fast with their two-year-in-the-making debut LP Black Soul, Italian duo Exept are well and truly flying the flag for the Rome d&b scene.
+Coming in thick and fast with their two-year-in-the-making debut LP Black Soul, new out on Delta9 Recordings, Italian duo Exept are well and truly flying the flag for the Rome d&b scene.

 With a history in scratch turntablism and hip-hop, Exept know no boundaries when it comes to creating music.
 This is evident across their work and within the d&b scene in particular, the pair boast a top-tier string of releases on some of the underground’s most credible labels.
 From Noisia’s INVISIBLE to Methlab, Pseudoscience, Dispatch, Vision, Surveillance and Overview, their back catalogue is rather beasty.